VulInstruct: Teaching LLMs Root-Cause Reasoning for Vulnerability Detection via Security Specifications: Background and Related Work

 \textbf{Augmenting Security Knowledge.} PrimeVul also emphasized that current code LMs lack what the authors termed “security awareness.”
 In their discussion, this referred to the observation that models often decide based on textual similarity in training dataset rather than considering the underlying causes of vulnerabilities or fixes of the vulnerabilities.
 They suggested that researchers should explore ways to teach LMs security knowledge, inspired by how human developers are trained in secure coding.

 In practice, however, such knowledge rarely exists explicitly.
 Security expertise in industry is often implicit: experts accumulate best practices through hands-on experience, and then transfer this knowledge to developers through periodic training sessions or internal guidelines~\cite{wan2024bridging}.
 Yet no comprehensive dataset currently exists that systematically captures and encodes such security knowledge for AI models.
 Several efforts have begun to make such implicit security knowledge more explicit.
 BugScope \cite{guo2025bugscope} leverages LLMs to summarize curated vulnerability cases, thereby expanding code patterns associated with common vulnerability types.
 In the formal analysis community, APHP \cite{lin2023detecting} and Seal \cite{chen2025seal} recover API usage constraints from security patches, identifying rules such as “\texttt{release()} must follow \texttt{acquire()}.”
-These studies demonstrate that structured rules can indeed be distilled from developer fixes, turning implicit practices into explicit specifications.
+These studies demonstrate that structured rules can indeed be distilled from developer fixes, turning implicit practices into explicit specifications. \begin{change} A key distinction of our work is the choice of natural language as the specification formalism.
+Prior formal approaches and SAST rules express constraints as structural patterns over program dependence graphs or API call sequences.
+While precise, such representations require specialized program analysis expertise to construct and are tightly coupled to specific code structures, limiting their transferability across projects.
+In contrast, our specifications describe expected safe behaviors in natural language.
+We argue that this formalism offers two key advantages for LLM-based detection: (i) \textbf{Easier acquisition}---specifications are automatically extracted by prompting LLMs on patches, without requiring specialized program analysis expertise or infrastructure; and (ii) \textbf{Higher-level abstraction}---the natural-language form describes expected safe behaviors rather than code-structural patterns, reducing dependence on concrete program structures and improving cross-project generalization (as demonstrated in Section~\ref{sec:learning-from-patches}, where a specification extracted from libgadu generalizes to e2guardian).
+Furthermore, natural language is the native modality that LLMs reason in, allowing direct integration of specifications into the detection context without format translation.